mdbrown/rmda/README.md

-# DecisionCurve
+# NetBenefitCurve

-Decision curves are a useful tool to evaluate the population impact of adopting a risk prediction instrument into clinical practice.
+Net benefit curves (also called decision curves) are a useful tool to evaluate the population impact of adopting a risk prediction instrument into clinical practice.
 Given one or more instruments (risk models) that predict the probability of a binary outcome, this package calculates and plots decision curves, which display estimates of the standardized net benefit by the probability threshold used to categorize observations as 'high risk.'
 Curves can be estimated using data from an observational cohort, or from case-control studies when an estimate of the population outcome prevalence is available.
 Version 1.4 of the package provides an alternative framing of the decision problem for situations where treatment is the standard-of-care and a risk model might be used in order for low-risk patients (i.e., patients below some risk threshold) to opt out of treatment.

 Confidence intervals calculated using the bootstrap can be displayed and a wrapper function to calculate cross-validated curves using k-fold cross-validation is also provided.